 5. Map out your content marketing funnel

-Using a content marketing funnel on your blog gets your readers to take action.
+Using attraction marketing and a content marketing funnel on your blog gets your readers to take action.

 Whether that’s buying one of your own products or purchasing affiliate products you recommend, funnels motivate the reader to buy.